 Experience firsthand what it feels like to be on the other end of the telephone from Liam Neeson as he recites ad infinitum his famous phone call from Taken.

 Cat Car is a cat exercise toy that allows humans to steer a cat by controlling the direction of a back-mounted laser pointer with a remote steering wheel.

 Be The Monster

 Be The Monster lets children bring their drawings to life.
-After drawing a monster on a sheet of paper, the image is captured and a participant can control it with his or her own body.
+After drawing a monster on a sheet of paper, the image is captured and a participant can control it with his or her own body using a Kinect.

 Fact: kalidoscopes make anything look cool.
 To that end, I used Processing to build a kaleidoscope that uses a webcam as input.

 The Nutcracker 5000 was CP+B's 2011 holiday site.
 For four hours in December, visitors to a website could get in line to use our custom-built snowball cannon to take shots at our head honchoes for charity.
 I built the Flash frontend for the project.